CBroemse/FFT-Sinoid_Computer/README.md

 links to the reverse fft and is the first path taken here.
 LN4: Lnopqr(1); LN3: Lnopq(1); LN2: Lnop(1); LN1: Lno(1);
 finally achieves the 4x4 Fraundorf . "certain points" inserts data points into a structure.
 As it turns out it delives intersection points to our key = "fe where y=1 -> 2^1, y=2 -> 4x4, fe where y=4 -> 8x8" Faundorf link and the chars.
 If we where literally meassuring currants and voltages in a real device that make use of all of this system described here there is the question waether to normalize all to just allow for y > 0 as we are only intersted into x > 0 for now.
 But this might not be so important andcan be adjusted alteron.
 Lets focus on your 'Learning system
 ' as you can see the vowel A and E are a very symetric structure and both are the bedrock for language.
-So we have defined fourier influenced system to describe language itself but we are dealing with a functional level and sinoids not with chars anymore, but yes all code can be put into this, would be very interesting to start learning algos from here.
+So we have defined a Fourier transformation (FFT and reverse FFT )influenced system to describe language itself but we are dealing with a functional level and sinoids not with chars anymore, but yes all code can be put into this, would be very interesting to start learning algos from here.

 ##### detail wxmaxima